ivanceras/rust-vim-setup/README.md

 ```

-* Download the source code of version of rust you may be using, say [master branch](https://github.com/rust-lang/rust/)
+* Download source code of the rust version you are using, for example [master branch](https://github.com/rust-lang/rust/)
 * Extract the zip file and put in your Development folder ie. `~/Developer`
 * Checkout and build racer